The Six Main Types of Acne

 Cysts are the most severe acne type.
 Cystic acne appears on the skin as large, red, and inflamed pimples greater than 1 cm in diameter that are deep-seated and filled with pus.
 A cystic pimple tends to be very painful and is the most difficult to treat.

-Cystic acne is best treated under the care of a dermatologist.
+Cystic acne is best treated under the care of a dermatology provider.
 They will be able to create the best treatment plan to help calm inflammation and treat severe acne over time.
 Usually, oral and topical treatments are both recommended to help treat cysts.

 PRESCRIPTION ACNE TREATMENT